jamplate/processor/README.md

     - If this command was not between an `#IF`, `#IFDEF` or `#IFNDEF` and an `#ENDIF` , then a `Compile` error will occur.

-- `#ELIFDEF <Parameter>` this command executes the instructions between it, and the next branch command (or the closing command). if the branch previous to it was not executed, and the address given to it was not `NULL`.
+- `#ELIFDEF <Address>` this command executes the instructions between it, and the next branch command (or the closing command). if the branch previous to it was not executed, and the address given to it was not `NULL`.
     - If this command was not between an `#IF`, `#IFDEF` or `#IFNDEF` and an `#ENDIF` , then a `Compile` error will occur.

-- `#ELIFNDEF <Parameter>` this command executes the instructions between it, and the next branch command (or the closing command). if the branch previous to it was not executed, and the address given to it was `NULL`.
+- `#ELIFNDEF <Address>` this command executes the instructions between it, and the next branch command (or the closing command). if the branch previous to it was not executed, and the address given to it was `NULL`.
     - If this command was not between an `#IF`, `#IFDEF` or `#IFNDEF` and an `#ENDIF`